Skip to main content

 • You regularly wake up with sore muscles: Soreness may result from the lack of proper spinal alignment or the breakdown of mattress materials over time.

-• You can’t settle comfortably into your mattress: If it’s challenging to find a comfortable position or if you constantly shift during the night, it may mean that your plush mattress is no longer matched to your sleep preferences.
+• You can’t settle comfortably into your mattress: If it’s challenging to find a comfortable position or if you constantly shift during the night, it may mean that your plush mattress no longer matches your sleep preferences.

 Proper care and maintenance can help you enjoy your new mattress for years to come.
 Here are a few general guidelines to extend the lifespan of your plush or firm mattress:

 • Use a mattress protector: Investing in a high-quality mattress protector can help shield your mattress from spills, stains, and allergens.
-Purple’s Mattress Protector provides maximum protection and maximum comfort with a buttery soft top knit and enhanced stretch.
+The Purple Mattress Protector® provides maximum protection and maximum comfort with a buttery soft top knit and enhanced stretch.

 • Clean your mattress regularly: Regular mattress cleaning removes dust, allergens, and moisture that can accumulate over time.
 Vacuum your mattress and spot-clean stains by following the manufacturer's guidelines to maintain a hygienic sleep environment.